eng470-s23/copyeng470demosite/README.md

 ## Project-level Basic Information - Introduction

 1. Project Name: The Role of Digital Media in Student Activism at the University of Oregon
-3. Dataset file name(s) and extension(s)
+3. Dataset file name(s) and extension(s): .jpeg, .png, and .pdf
-4. Project description/abstract/keywords
+4. Project description/abstract/keywords: activism, digital literacy, digital media
 5. Authors and collaborators, including ORCID IDs and contact information
 6. Dates of Data Collection (YYYYMMDD format)
 7. Date of file creation and updates, and nature of those updates (YYYYMMDD format)